Introduction: We are very lucky here at the firm. We have many more cases and clients

 tricked you into working for him.
 However, Business and Professions Code

 143 is clear.
-Indeed, situations like yours were considered.
+And indeed, situations like yours were considered.
 However,

 the policy of protecting the public is more important than unfairness